 where $\langle \dots \rangle_t$ represents the time average so that $\bar{C}(t=0) = 1$.
 For convenience, throughout our work normalized time $\bar{t}=t \bar{A}$, and (angular) frequency $\bar{\omega}=\omega/ \bar{A}$ are used, where $\bar{A} = \sum_i A_i/N$ is the mean value of hf couplings for $N$ nuclear spins.

-For a $N=2$ spin-1/2 cluster, Fig.~\ref{2spinbath} displays the corresponding frequency spectra (first column), bump wavelet scalogram (second column), and the SST (third column).
+For an $N=2$ spin-1/2 cluster, Fig.~\ref{2spinbath} displays the corresponding frequency spectra (first column), bump wavelet scalogram (second column), and the SST (third column).
 Note the same colors being used for the relevant portions of the power spectra, as the transition arrows in Fig.~\ref{splitting}.
 According to our normalized frequency scheme, 1Q transitions occur at $\bar{\omega} = 0.5$, while the 2Q transitions are centered at $\bar{\omega}=1.0$.
 The spin flip-flop terms are not operative in these scalograms since we choose a configuration from the diamond structure's nearest-neighboring spins having the $\theta_{ij} = 54.7^\circ$.
 0Q transitions (located around $\bar{\omega}=0$) arise from dipoles aligned along, say the [001] direction, as will be demonstrated in the following figures.
-Most notably, under non-zero detuning ($\Delta_{\text{hf}}\neq 0$) a beat pattern appears in the 1Q channel of the wavelet transform as seen in Fig.~\ref{2spinbath} (e).
-The probability amplitude interference of two distinct transitions separated by an amount of $\Delta_{\text{hf}}$ as indicated in the inset directly determines the beat note in the CWT.
-Resolving this beat pattern due to $\Delta_{\text{hf}}$ of two nearest-neighboring spins can be hindered for long time simulations, and appear as a horizontal stripe (See, for example Fig.~\ref{cce_comp}).
+Most notably, under non-zero detuning ($\Delta_{\text{hf}}\neq 0$) a beating pattern appears in the 1Q channel of the wavelet transform as seen in Fig.~\ref{2spinbath} (e).
+The probability amplitude interference of two distinct transitions separated by an amount of $\Delta_{\text{hf}}$ as indicated in the inset directly determines the beating note in the CWT.
+Resolving this beating pattern due to $\Delta_{\text{hf}}$ of two nearest-neighboring spins can be hindered for long-time simulations, and appears as a horizontal stripe (see, for example, Fig.~\ref{cce_comp}).

 Another observation from Fig.~\ref{2spinbath} (b) and (e) is that frequency localization of the CWT intrinsically becomes weaker as the frequency of interest gets wider.
-Even the 1Q transition channel which has relatively good localization in frequency when compared to 2Q transitions, gets somewhat blurred.
+Even the 1Q transition channel, which has relatively good localization in frequency when compared to 2Q transitions, gets somewhat blurred.
 To better resolve nearby frequency components in large NSBs, we switch to SST as illustrated in Fig.~\ref{2spinbath} (c) and (f).
 In the remainder of this work, we employ SST by means of Eqs.~(\ref{sswt1}) and (\ref{sswt2}) in which the resolution in frequency axis is highly improved, without hampering the time localization.